 This course examines education in America and teaching as a profession from the Christian perspective.
 Emphasis is given to educational philosophies, historical perspectives, contemporary issues, governance, Oregon State licensure requirements, and other professional concerns.
-"Equity and the Oregon Educator" is taught as part of the course and meets an Oregon licensure requirement.
-It is a required initial teacher education course for all education majors, preferably taken during the fall semester of their freshman year.
+It is a required initial teacher education course for all education majors, preferably taken during the fall or spring semester of their freshman year.
 Class enrollment is limited.
 Prerequisite: Freshman or Sophomore class classification and/or being a transfer student.
 (Fall and Spring)